New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination: Summary and Discussion

-The accreted material is supposed to be mixed through the convection zone and through the fingering convection zone. \cite{2021MNRAS.503.1646C} find from their 3-D radiation-hydrodynamics simulations that DA white dwarfs with effective temperature larger than 13000 K are unable to spread the accreted material horizontally on a time scale shorter than the diffusion time scale.
+The accreted material is supposed to be mixed through the convection zone and through the fingering convection zone. \cite{2021MNRAS.503.1646C} find from their 3D radiation-hydrodynamics simulations that DA white dwarfs with effective temperature larger than 13000 K are unable to spread the accreted material horizontally on a time scale shorter than the diffusion time scale.
 However these diffusion time scales, estimated at the bottom of the convection zone, do not take into account the additional fingering convection zone.
 By considering fingering convection, diffusion happens deeper in the star and in a time scale which might be significantly longer.
-The fact that there is currently no detection of surface abundance variations in polluted DA white dwarfs \citep{2008ApJ...677L..43D,2009ApJ...693..697R,2019MNRAS.483.2941W} suggests that the horizontal mixing is more efficient than predicted.
-Thus our assumption of a horizontal mixing in turbulent zones seems realistic.
+The absence of surface abundance variations in polluted DA white dwarfs \citep{2008ApJ...677L..43D,2009ApJ...693..697R,2019MNRAS.483.2941W} can be explained by 1) horizontal mixing being more efficient than predicted, 2) material being accreted in a generally homogeneous surface distribution, or 3) observations not being sensitive enough to detect variations in abundance.
+Thus our assumption of homogeneously-mixed pollutants in turbulent zones is consistent with observations.

-The simulations assume a constant accretion rate.
-In some case however, the disintegration of a planetesimal in small pieces could result in time variability of the accretion rate.
-This may be the case for instance for WD1145+017 \citep[see][for details]{2016ApJ...818L...7G,2016MNRAS.458.3904R,2017ApJ...839...42R,2017MNRAS.465.3267G,2018MNRAS.481..703I}.
+The mixing induced by the fingering convection is supposed to be a continuous process.
+The validity of this assumption has been called into question \citep{2015ASPC..493..129K}.
+However, \cite{2015ASPC..493..121B} showed that in the case of a DA white dwarf with a hydrogen mass fraction of $M_\mathrm{H}=10^{-4} M_\odot$ and $T_\mathrm{eff}=11000$ K, the accretion of a C/O mixture at a rate of 9$\times$ $10^9$ g s$^{-1}$ induces the fingering convection. \cite{2018ApJ...859L..19B,2019ApJ...872...96B} have considered the case of accretion of bulk-Earth composition material and a range of accretion rates from $10^5$ g s$^{-1}$ to $10^{12}$ g s$^{-1}$.
+They find that fingering convection develops efficiently for accretion rates above approximately $10^6$ g s$^{-1}$ (see \cite{2019ApJ...872...96B} their figure 5).
+Multidimensional simulations accounting for convection and fingering mixing are clearly needed to probe how these two physical processes interact.
+The agreement between the results of \cite{2015ASPC..493..121B} and of \cite{2018ApJ...859L..19B,2019ApJ...872...96B} and ours gives confidence in the way fingering convection is introduced in our simulations.

 We hope that our results, with the figures and tables, will be useful to provide realistic estimates of the accretion rates, including the effect of fingering convection, to be used for further studies on evolved planetary systems.